telefonicaid/fiware-edison/README.md

 ```
 npm install request
 ```
-* Download edison2fiware.py file from https://github.com/telefonicaid/fiware-edison/tree/develop/nodejs in your drive and create a new project and  it with Intel XDK, and replace main.js for the file that we provide you.
+* Download main.js file from https://github.com/telefonicaid/fiware-edison/tree/master/nodejs in your drive and create a new project and  it with Intel XDK, and replace main.js for the file that we provide you.
 * Configure your FIWARE credentials
 ```
 FIWARE_APIKEY = "xxx"
 ```
 * Select your device from the IoT device's list that appears on the button-left part of the screen.
-If you can't find it, just select "Add Manual Conenction" and fill the blanks with your ip address, user name and password.
+If you can't find it, just select "Add Manual Connection" and fill the blanks with your ip address, user name and password.
+* Please make sure that you've already plugged light sensor into A0 analog input and button Sensor into A1.
 * Upload the file to your Edison clicking on hammer button.
 * Once it is uploaded click on the play button, so the party will start!